JC Blogs: My Top Blogging Tools (that I wish I had discovered sooner)

 Now I’ve been blogging for over 2 years, I have a very solid number of tools I use to help with the blog and social media.
-I’ve tried a heap out over that time but these are the ones I always go back to and the ones which I wish I had known about when I first started blogging, as they are just so useful.
+From using a FAQ page schema generator to ensure the content is correctly marked up to help with my SEO to post scheduling tools, I’ve tried a heap out over that time but these are the ones I always go back to and the ones which I wish I had known about when I first started blogging, as they are just so useful.

 I yap on about Buffer enough I know but it is just the easiest tool to use to schedule tweets.
 Although other apps may have more analytics or fancy features but Buffer is just fast, easy to use and boom, all your tweets are done for the day.
 The re-buffer functionality is essential, making it easy to reshare any popular tweets so it’s not a pain to have to re-do any of them.
 I’m also investigating Hiplay at the moment too which is similar to Meet Edgar in terms of being able to automatically share evergreen content (posts that are always relevent), making it even easier to drive traffic from Twitter without even thinking about it.

 Canva is by far the best tool to use in terms of creating graphics.
 Photography is definitely not my strong point when it comes to blogging, nor is graphic design – but using this you can create some really professional looking images which are ideal to use for social media.
 I use it for all my pinterest images on the bottom of posts and you can easily create one version of it and simply copy it each time so you don’t need to do anything other than change the words.
 I definitely find images with words do so much better on Pinterest so it is worth taking a bit of time out to create an image, and it’s only 5 mins with Canva!